Travel along the legendary Burma Road

 Travel across the border in Ruili from Yunnan to Myanmar on the Old Burma Road

-Through the fascinating landscape of West Yunnan, the journey heads south to the border town of Ruili.
+Through the fascinating landscape of West Yunnan, the journey along the Old Burma Road heads south to the border town of Ruili.
 For a long time Ruili was a sleepy town at the border to Myanmar, which lived a quite isolated existence.

 Since the official opening of the border in 1992, Ruili has very quickly developed into a bustling city, which lives mainly from trade, both legal and illegal, with the bordering Myanmar.
 If you feel like it, there is time to visit the night market in Ruili.

 From Ruili you cross the border from Yunnan to Burma.
 After completing the custom formalities, you continue your journey along the Burma Road through the highlands of the Shan State in the northeast of Burma towards Lashio.
 Until a few years ago this part of the Burma Road was completely closed to foreigners.
 During the 2nd World War the goods were reloaded from the railway to trucks in Lashio and transported via the Burma Road to Kunming.
-Lashio is until today the end of the Burma Railway and also the end of the "old Burma road".
+Lashio is until today the end of the Burma Railway and also the beginning of the "Old Burma Road".

 Your journey along the Burma Road continues to Hsipaw, a small village on the railway line from Mandalay to Lashio.
 Hsipaw became famous through Inge Sargent's book "Twilight over Burma, My Life as Shan Princess".
 The book describes the tragic and true story of Shan Prince Sao Kya Seng, who was kidnapped and killed by the government in 1962.
 The beautiful area around Hsipaw with the Dhuttawaddy River will inspire you!